Jordan-Ng/carfinite-api/README.md

 - create database in mySQL named "carfinite" (please google this)
 - connect mySQL GUI to carfinite database (please google this)

+- ask administrator for environment variables (.env file). .env files should not be committed to remote repositories.
 - setting up project environment

 ```